JohanBendz/com.lidl/README.txt

 * Easy installation and operation, compatible with other ZigBee platforms from different brands and manufacturers.
 * More comfort and safety in and around your home
 * Good for the environment and your wallet

-Please be advised, some devices need a good 5-10 minutes before they work as intended after being added to Homey.
-If a newly added device show as broken, give it 10 minutes, if still not OK restart the app.

-Attributions
-* Support for and information regarding Christmas Lights by Martijn Aben (escabe.org)
-* Jurgen Heine for the help with color issues on RGB lights
-* Christmas tree icon by Stanislav Levin from the Noun Project